import-js/eslint-plugin-import/docs/rules/no-reaching-inside.md

 ## Rule Details

-This rule has one option, `allow` which is an array of [minimatch/glob patterns](https://github.com/isaacs/node-glob#glob-primer) to identify directories whose children can be imported explicitly.
+This rule has one option, `allow` which is an array of [minimatch/glob patterns](https://github.com/isaacs/node-glob#glob-primer) patterns that whitelist paths and import statements that can be imported with reaching.

 ### Examples